The Impact of Parental Socioeconomic Status on Social Behavior of Students

 Authors

 • Muzamil Hussain ALHussaini PhD Scholar, Department of Education, Qurtuba University, Dera Ismail Khan, Khyber Pakhtunkhwa, Pakistan.
-Author

 • Muhammad Shahbaz PhD Scholar, Department of Education, Qurtuba University, Dera Ismail Khan, Khyber Pakhtunkhwa, Pakistan.
-Author

 • Muhammad Ahsan PhD Scholar, Institute of Education and Research, Gomal University, Dera Ismail Khan, Khyber Pakhtunkhwa, Pakistan.
-Author

 DOI: